'My story isn't over yet'

 From concert to coma

-On the 10th off December 2015, Anna was walking home with her siblings after watching a show at their college when she was hit by a car.
+On the 10th off December 2015, Anna was walking home with her sister and friend after watching a show at their college when she was hit by a car.
 Thrown across the bonnet, Anna's head made contact with the floor and she sustained a serious traumatic brain injury.

 Anna was rushed to hospital by an ambulance where she spent one month in an induced coma before she slowly beginning to regain consciousness.
 Anna remained for a week in the critical care unit as she had a broken leg, fractured face and hip, punctured lungs and, most worrying, a serious head injury.
 She was then transferred to a different hospital for yet another month of recovery.